HAH804P Biological Effects of Ionizing Radiation and Its Diagnostic and Therapeutic Applications (2 ECTS)

 Following the HAH705P from S1

 This TU an introduction to radiation protection.
-The following topics will be covered in this course:
+This course will cover the following topics:

-- Selective Radiotherapy – Mr. Le Roy, 2 hours
+- Selective Radiation Therapy – M. Le Roy, 2 hours

-- Radiobiology: physical and chemical processes, molecular, cellular, and tissue effects.
-Dose distribution, the concept of BED, relative effectiveness, etc.; Differences between RTE and RIV; Radiology and Radiobiology of Internal Radiation Therapy – J.P.
-Pouget 9:00 a.m.
+- Radiobiology: physical and chemical processes; molecular, cellular, and tissue effects.
+Dose distribution, the concept of BED, relative efficacy, etc.; Differences between RTE and RIV; Radiology and Radiobiology of Internal Radiation Therapy – J.P.
+Pouget, 9:00 a.m.

-- Quantities such as fluence, attenuation coefficient, linear energy transfer, … absorbed dose, the concept of kerma, electron equilibrium.
-Characterization of beams (photon, electron, heavy particle) in air and in the medium (depth efficiency, dose profile, isodoses, quality index, etc.) and the impact of various beam modifications on the distribution within the medium. -B. Piron 3h
+- Quantities such as fluence, attenuation coefficient, linear energy transfer, … absorbed dose, the concept of kerma, and electron equilibrium.
+Characterization of beams (photons, electrons, heavy particles) in air and in the medium (depth efficiency, dose profile, isodoses, quality index, etc.) and the impact of various beam modifications on the distribution within the medium. -B. Piron 3h

 Hourly volumes: